Atharva7115/Atharva-01/README.md

 # Atharva-01
-This is demo for Git &amp; Github
+This is demo for Git &amp; Github.